I'm an obsessive quantified self junkie with a love of new gadgets and a hatred of inaccuracy, pseudo science, and platitudes.

 You may feel the same--and like me, you may be very keen to know just how accurate every device and app you use actually is.

 To spare you some time, I will share my findings.
-In addition to pouring over quite a few smart scale articles and reviews, I compared the performance, over time, of two smart scales: The commonly-known Fitbit Aria (presently about $130 on Amazon) and lesser known PICOOC MINI (presently just under $60 on Amazon), which has given me a good general overview of these scales' reliability.
+In addition to poring over quite a few smart scale articles and reviews, I compared the performance, over time, of two smart scales—the commonly known Fitbit Aria and lesser-known PICOOC MINI—which has given me a good general overview of these scales' reliability.

 Most self-proclaimed smart scales use a light electrical current they run through your body to make various estimations about your body composition.

-- You should use these scales while barefoot, with dry fret, and not while holding objects that might throw off the analysis.
+- You should use these scales while barefoot, with dry feet, and not while holding objects that might throw off the analysis.

 - While these scales are safe for most, everyone is very clear that you should NOT use these scales while pregnant or if you have a pacemaker.
 I have not read of anyone with these conditions dying or experiencing a miscarriage because of a smart scale, but better safe than sorry.

 - The measurements you get are estimates; they are not perfect.
 That said, for those of us who are not fortunate enough to have a throng of health and exercise specialists following us around daily with calipers and needles, this is a pretty good way to get an ongoing peek into the varying states of our meat puppets.